Velko/AoC_2024/README.md

 My next thought: Ok, maybe robots travel only over some of the lines.
 Then there might be a cell that is only visited by small number (ideally - just single) robot, while others are more popular.
 Then I could solve similarly to a Sudoku puzzle.
 Nope.
 Every robot visits every cell.

 What's next?
 Surely robots return to their initial positions.
 What is their cycle length?
-Probably will need to calculate some least common denominator or something.
+Probably will need to calculate some Least Common Multiple or something.
 Nope.
 All robots return to their starting positions after visiting every position on a map once.

 Thinking back - the fact that map height and width were a prime numbers should have been a clue.